How to Collect Text Messages for Court (Without Altering Data)

 Does preservation replace digital forensics?

-What should be documented at the preservation stage?
+What should be recorded at the preservation stage?

-Minimum documentation typically includes written authorization and defined scope, contemporaneous handling notes, custody and transfer traceability, and integrity-verification artifacts generated where appropriate to the applied preservation method.
+Minimum documentation typically includes recorded authority and the confirmed source list, contemporaneous handling notes, custody and transfer traceability, and integrity-verification artifacts generated where appropriate to the applied preservation method.